provotum/provotum-ci-cd/terraform/provotum-v2/README.md

 2. Initialize terraform: `terraform init`
 3. Set up server: `terraform apply -var "do_token=YOUR_DIGITALOCEAN_ACCESS_TOKEN" -var "pvt_key=PATH_TO_YOUR_PRIVATE_KEY"`
   - `YOUR_DIGITALOCEAN_ACCESS_TOKEN`: Your token for DO
-  - `PATH_TO_YOUR_PRIVATE_KEY`: Path to the private key that you would like to use to set for root user authentication
+  - `PATH_TO_YOUR_PRIVATE_KEY`: Path to the private key that is used to set for root user authentication.
+The corresponding public key needs to be saved on digitalocean with the name 'terraform'
 4. Confirm deployment with `YES`

 Optional variable: If you wish to change the subdomain (default v2), you can overwrite the variable `subdomain_server` when doing `terraform apply`